 Environmental protection

-Economic sustainability is becoming synonymous with environmental sustainability and protection.
 EBRO assists governments to meet environmental challenges and imperatives within government policy, actions and commercial activity.
+Our team designs and implements solutions to environmental injustice (whether to the state or its communities) and provides mechanisms to seek reparations.

-Jason McCue is an experienced international litigator, and an expert in diplomacy, counter-terrorism law, conflict resolution, transitional justice, state-building, commercial diplomacy and foreign direct investment.
-He has acted as political and foreign affairs adviser to heads of state, governments, opposition groups, international bodies and companies; and has a long-established working relationship with the political, cultural and governmental infrastructure of many states in Africa and the Middle East.
-He is well-known for his work in pursuit of justice for victims of terrorism through the civil courts.
+Jason McCue is an experienced international lawyer (UK Law Society’s Lawyer of the Year 2009 and European Awards Human Rights Lawyer of the Year 2023), and an expert in international relations, lawfare, counter-terrorism, conflict resolution, and transitional justice.
+He has acted as adviser to heads of state, governments, opposition groups, international bodies and companies; and has a long-established working relationship with the political, cultural and governmental infrastructure of the UK, US and many states in Africa and the Middle East.
+He is well-known (in practice and academically) for pioneering lawfare and his work in pursuit of justice for victims of terrorism and genocide.

-Among other roles, he has acted as Presidential Envoy for Somaliland in its efforts to achieve international recognition of its independent status; as facilitator to the joint UN/AU Darfur Peace Process; as adviser on foreign diplomacy and transitional justice to the Transitional Government of Libya; as head of the Libya-UK Reconciliation Group, supported by the UK Foreign Office; as adviser to the Government of Somalia on their anti-piracy, coastguard and fisheries policy; as adviser to the Government of Djibouti on policing, counter-terrorism and anti-piracy measures; and as lead adviser to the Government of Somaliland on development of the Berbera Port and the Berbera Corridor.
+Among other roles, he has acted as Presidential Envoy for Somaliland on independence recognition ; as facilitator to the joint UN/AU Darfur Peace Process; as adviser on recognition and transitional justice to the Transitional Government of Libya; as head of the Libya-UK Reconciliation Group, supported by the UK Foreign Office; as adviser to the Government of Djibouti on policing, counter-terrorism and anti-piracy measures; as lead adviser to the Government of Somaliland on development of the Berbera Port and the Berbera Corridor; and as head of Ukraine’s Civil Society Lawfare Programme.

 In the commercial sphere, he has represented private clients on overseas investment opportunities in developing states and frontier markets, providing advice on local operating conditions, government access and social re-investment schemes.